shamspias/Raspberry-Web-UI/README.md

 # Raspberry Web UI
-Simple Python3 Flask Application for controlling the GPIO pins on a Raspberry Pi
+Python3 Flask Application for controlling the GPIO pins on a Raspberry Pi

 # Install
 1. First Create a Virtual Environment